jupyterlab/extension-examples/advanced/server-extension/README.md

 pip install -e .
 ```

-The you need to enable on Jupyter level the package you have just installed
+Then you need to enable the package at the Jupyter level
 so that it becomes a server extension.

 ```bash